marcosvm13/blog/_posts/q-for-functional-programmers.md

 services](https://www.efinancialcareers.co.uk/news/2017/05/kdbq-banking-alternatives),
 I think it is fair to say that nowadays, most of q-related job positions fall under this umbrella.
 Thereby, we find it convenient to use a trading indicator as an example.
-We'll try to keep it very easy.
+In this sense, we'll try to keep it very easy.

 > Most of the q/kdb+ tutorials and code snippets revolve around trading
 > examples, so it is sometimes helpful to have an specialist nearby.

-Our indicator simply consists on calculating the max price of an instrument (for
-instance: AAPL, AMZN, etc.) in the last year.
+Our indicator simply consists on calculating the max price of an instrument (for instance: AAPL, AMZN, etc.) in the last year.
 We'll assume that the instrument prices are organized as a kind of table containing all the working days (Monday-Friday) within the last year.
-In turn, each of them contains a price update for every second within the working hours (in particular, within the range from 09:00 to 17:30).
-We split the problem in three steps, which correspond with the following sections:
+In turn, each of them contains a price update for every second within the working hours (in particular, from 09:00 to 17:30).
+We split the problem in three steps, where each of them corresponds to the following post sections:
-1. Calculate the max of two numbers
+1. Calculating the max of two numbers
-2. Calculate the max price within a day
+2. Calculating the max price within a day
-3. Calculate the max price within the whole year
+3. Calculating the max price within the whole year

 The first one is just a first contact with the language, where q operators and types basics are introduced.
 The second one serves us as an excuse to show the